aneldev/dyna-logger/README.md

 Tiny logger with limited buffer for universal environments.

-Written in Typascript, runs everywhere.
+Written in Typescript, runs everywhere.

 # Usage